 Community developed software packages are typically ESXi drivers for hardware that is not supported by VMware (or 3rd party hardware vendors) out-of-the-box.
-Other examples are: Custom firewall rules (like the one that allows remote NTP queries) or scripts/binaries that add custom functionalities to ESXi.
+Other examples are: Custom firewall rules (like the one that allows remote NTP queries) or scripts/binaries that add custom functionalities to ESXi (like the ProFTPd daemon).

 Requirements

-The scripts run on Windows XP or newer Windows versions (both 32-bit or 64-bit).
+The scripts run on any recent Windows Workstation or Server version (both 32-bit or 64-bit) starting with Windows XP resp.
+Server 2003.

 Installation Instructions